Image Place Holder right

 - Distillation- water is boiled, and the steam is condensed to remove salts, metals, minerals, asbestos, particles, and some organic materials.
 Microbes are killed, including Cryptosporidium.

-- Ozonation- water is disinfected using ozone, which kills most microbes, depending on dosage applied.
+- Ozonation- water is disinfected using ozone, which kills most microbes, depending on the dosage applied.

 - Reverse Osmosis- water is forced under pressure to pass through a membrane, leaving contaminants behind.
 This process removes all microbes, minerals, color, turbidity, organic and inorganic chemicals.

-Bottlers must operate their plants in accordance with FDA’s good manufacturing practices to ensure that their bottled water products are safe and produced under safe and sanitary conditions.
-For more information on bottled water, contact the bottler directly, ask for its latest testing results, and compare these results with EPA’s tap water standards or FDA’s bottled water standards to determine its quality.
+Bottle water producers must operate their plants in accordance with FDA’s good manufacturing practices to ensure that their bottled water products are safe and produced under safe and sanitary conditions.
+If you would like to know in detail what is in your bottled water, you can contact the brand of the bottle water directly, ask for its latest testing results, and compare these results with EPA’s tap water standards or FDA’s bottled water standards to determine its quality.